 The major serves as a solid foundation to prepare students for exciting and challenging careers in many fields, including professional, creative, and digital writing, law, marketing, advertising, business consulting, communications, publishing, public relations, primary, secondary, and post-secondary education, and public administration, as well as government and nonprofit sectors.
 Students can complete up to 9 internship credits and benefit from ongoing, career-focused workshops run by the department, career services, and the writing center.

 All students in the major are mentored by compassionate faculty who are actively publishing and participating across the fields of writing and cultural studies.
 Faculty support contributes to your success

 through mentorship.
 You will conference with faculty over your writing, as well as develop goals and actions to support long-term career goals.
 Additional opportunities with faculty include research and department assistantships.
 Writing and Rhetoric faculty and staff prioritize building connections between coursework and career aspirations.

 Opportunities and Experiences

-- Pace’s art and literary magazine, CHROMA, and media channel, SATURATED, publish students’ original fiction, poetry, prose, artwork, and photography.
+- Pace’s art and literary magazine, CHROMA, and media channel, the Channel, publish students’ original fiction, poetry, prose, artwork, and photography.
 These mediums provide a venue through which students can creatively express themselves.